 Our Christian Values are: Creativity, Peace, Trust, Compassion, Justice, Hope, Courage, Thankfulness, Truthfulness, Forgiveness, Humility, Friendship, Generosity, Respect & Reverence, Wisdom, Perseverance, Service, Responsibility.

-Over the next six weeks, we shall be exploring Truthfulness in class, Key Stage and whole school collective worship sessions.
+Over the next six weeks, we shall be exploring Forgiveness in class, Key Stage and whole school collective worship sessions.
 We should like to invite you, our parents and carers, to share this value with your children.

 Below, you will find some ideas about this term’s Christian Value.
 We hope your family will find them helpful as you talk about the value and have fun together.